DonTron-prog/agent_sre/code-rag/DEVELOPER_GUIDE.md

     *   Implement different context formatting (`format_for_context`).
     *   Add a reranking step after the initial retrieval from ChromaDB to improve relevance.
     *   Experiment with different numbers of retrieved documents (`n_results`).
+    *   Consider hybrid retrieval strategies (combining multiple collections).

+### SRE Incident Categories

+*   Extend the SRE incident system with new categories:
+    *   Add new category entries to `INCIDENT_CATEGORIES` in `generate_sre_documents.py`.
+    *   Define error templates, contexts, and solution patterns.
+    *   Update the validation script's test queries to include the new categories.

 ## 9. Testing